 One of the most common—and costly—traps of living is the trap of deferring dreams and postponing happiness.
 We do it, we tell ourselves, because it’s not practical or “the right time.”

 So what happens in the meantime?
 We endure work without enjoying it.
-We suffer through the days.
+Or we suffer through the days.
 We become resigned to the dysfunctions of our work, and habituated to its anxiety and stress.
-We sacrifice health, family, and dreams for the job.
+Or we sacrifice health, family, and dreams for the job.
 We neglect precious relationships with family and friends with the rationalization that we’ll make up for it later.

 We wait.
 Hmmm….